it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Boundary_Protection_Requirements.md

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 1.5.4

 - Maintain an Inventory of Authorized Wireless Access Capabilities - Maintain an inventory of authorized wireless access capabilities connected to the infrastructure.

+[AMW: Same comment about inventory requirements.
+Need to convert to something meaningful or remove.]

 >Identify election technology that uses a wireless connection, and document each access point.
 For Wi-Fi, this will be a Wi-Fi router and any endpoint devices.
 For Bluetooth and NFC, this may be multiple devices.
 The decision to enable wireless technology should be made by the election administrator using a risk-based decision-making process.

 Applies to: On-prem components